FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_adHocConfiguration/_index.md

           </tr>
           <tr>
              <td>Package Manager Base Folder         </td>
              <td>{{< SecureTransport/componentshortname  >}} uses this working folder to process adhoc file transfers.
 In a cluster, all servers use the same folder, so specify the same location in shared storage.
 To enable adhoc file transfers, you must specify this folder.
-For a list of folder that are not allowed, see <a href="../../accounts/useraccounts/c_st_protected_folders_accounts#Protecte" class="MCXref xref">Protected folders and accounts</a>.         </td>
+For a list of folder that are not allowed, see <a href="../../accounts/useraccounts/c_st_protected_folders_accounts#Protecte">Protected folders and accounts</a>.         </td>
           </tr>
           <tr>
              <td>Package Manager System Username<br />